IGELsociety/IGEL_website/content/about-us.md

 IGEL and it’s local conference organizers will actively approach undergraduate students as well as early career researchers, as well as researchers from economically disadvantaged countries, advertising these policies that may allow these people to attend an IGEL conference.

 ### The society's history
 Although empirical studies of literature have a longer history, the Society was founded fairly recently (1987).
-The Society's international and interdisciplinary history is evident in the sites of its previous biennial conferences and the professional affiliations of its past presidents.
+The Society's international and interdisciplinary history is evident in the sites of its previous conferences and the professional affiliations of its past presidents.

 #### Previous Conferences